-Yes, you can use your shoulder in soccer for challenging a player, defending, and scoring a goal.
+Yes, you can use your shoulder in soccer to challenge a player, defend, and score a goal.

-An example is when defenders use their shoulders when in one-on-one duels with strikers or any other player on the pitch.
+An example is when defenders use their shoulders in one-on-one duels with strikers or other players on the pitch.

-While the margin for error is rather small you can use your shoulder while playing.
+While the margin for error is relatively small you can use your shoulder while playing.

-Whether it be the ball bounces off another player and hits your shoulder, or if you are in a situation defensively that you must use your body and shoulder to hold off an opposition player.
+Whether it be the ball bouncing off another player and hitting your shoulder or if you are in a situation defensively where you must use your body and shoulder to hold off an opposition player.

-Both of these examples are how you can use your shoulder during a game of soccer.
+Both examples show how you can use your shoulder during a soccer game.

-While it is important to note that using your shoulder can come with risks as if the ball does it the wrong part of your shoulder it can be deemed handball as the ball could hit the lower part of your shoulder.
+While it is important to note that using your shoulder can come with risks if the ball does hit the wrong part of your shoulder it can be deemed handball as the ball could hit the lower part of your shoulder.